bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/Recent History And Present Situation/Advisor's Notes - In Closing.md

-It was early in my tenure as Advisor on the Vallorn that I found myself meeting with the eternal Kaela.
+It was early in my tenure as Advisor on [[The Vallorn|the Vallorn]] that I found myself meeting with the eternal Kaela.
 It was during that audience that we spoke on endings and I voiced my ambition.
 I sought not only to lead the Empire in fighting the Vallorn but to strive to see another Vallorn heart defeated in my lifetime.

 Amused, Kaela offered me a place in her legion to ensure my longevity and ensure that my words become reality.
 Naturally I declined but stating my intent in front a figure of such power was very reaffirming.
 My oaths stand resolute and have been at the forefront of my mind while writing this book.